 - State explicitly the type of company as a limited partnership company

-The document must be signed by all the partners.
-Further, the company must submit a set of documents to the one-stop-shop authorities:
+All the partners must sign the document.
+Further, the company must submit a set of following documents to the One-Stop-Shop authorities:

-- Identity card or passport for citizens of EU member states and passport for citizens of non-EU member states and resident permit
+- Identity card or passport for citizens of EU member states, passport for citizens of non-EU member states, along with a resident permit

-- Completed application form for a Tax Identification Number/Change of Personal details and Declaration of Taxpayer’s Relations form, if required in order for the founders to acquire a Tax Identification Number (TIN), if they do not have one
+- A completed application along with the Change of Personal details and Declaration of Taxpayer’s Relations form is required in order for the founders to acquire a Tax Identification Number (TIN) if they do not have one

 - Residence permit for the exercise of an independent financial activity of non-EU members